 Deterioration in the Company's credit profile may have an adverse effect on the Company's ability to access the private or public debt markets and also may increase its borrowing costs.
-If the Company's credit profile deteriorates significantly, its access to the debt capital markets or its ability to renew its committed lines of credit may become restricted, or the Company may not be able to refinance debt at the same levels or on the same terms.
-Because the Company relies on its ability to draw on its revolving credit facility to support its operations when required, any volatility in the credit and financial markets that prevents the Company from accessing funds (for example, a lender that does not fulfill its lending obligation) could have an adverse effect on the Company's financial condition and cash flows.
+If the Company's credit profile deteriorates significantly, its access to the debt capital markets or its ability to renew its revolving credit facility and other committed lines of credit may become restricted, or the Company may not be able to refinance debt at the same levels or on the same terms.
+Because the Company relies on its ability to draw on its revolving credit facility to support its operations when required, any volatility or disruption in the credit and financial markets or other development that prevents the Company from accessing funds (for example, a lender that does not fulfill its lending obligation) or renewing its revolving credit facility could have an adverse effect on the Company's financial condition and cash flows.
 Additionally, the Company's credit agreements generally include an increase in borrowing rates if the Company's credit profile deteriorates.
 Furthermore, the Company incurs interest under its revolving credit facility based on floating rates.
-Floating rate debt creates higher debt service requirements if market interest rates increase, as has been the case in connection with the U.S. Federal Reserve's interest rate increases in 2022 and 2023, which could adversely affect the Company's cash flow and results of operations.
+Floating rate debt creates higher debt service requirements as market interest rates increase, as was the case in connection with the U.S. Federal Reserve's interest rate increases in 2022 and 2023, and high interest rates can adversely affect the Company's cost of operations.
 Disruptions to the credit markets as a result of macroeconomic, geopolitical, or financial market developments could increase the Company's cost of capital and limit the Company's access to capital.